 As new forms of mobility take hold in Los Angeles, a research and urban design study explores how the city’s endless miles of parking can be repurposed for more socially and economically valuable uses.

-MORE LA: From Parking to Places in Southern California, a major research and urban design study, was directed by James Sanders and sponsored by the global architecture studio Woods Bagot.
+MORE LA: From Parking to Places in Southern California, a major research and urban design study, was directed by James Sanders and produced by the global architecture studio Woods Bagot.
 Presented at the LA CoMotion conference in November 2018, MORE LA builds on the mobility revolution now underway in the city—whose new modes of transportation, for all their differences, all eliminate the need to park a car—to explore how L.A.’s miles of surface parking could be unlocked for more productive urban uses, including much-needed housing.
+The study formed the initial basis for Renewing the Dream, an illustrated book edited by James Sanders, produced in association with Woods Bagot, and published by Rizzoli in 2023.

 Eillie Anzilotti, Fast Company